 Baking is soft, round in nature and should be reflected as such.

 Baking is an art that contributes to the wellness and contentment of individuals, and should reflect such emotion.

 The mocked-up logo reflects these principles, and the visual identity system helps elevate the digital product, along with unique vector iconography drawn specifically for Castella.

-Low-fidelity wireframes and components are created to help aid in understanding what the most important touchpoints look like, as well as to identify key screens needed.
+Low-fidelity wireframes and components are iterated to help aid in understanding what the most important touchpoints look like, as well as to identify key screens needed.

 Quick sketches were also made to think through how the takeout space could integrate into the storefront.

 The final product is put together in high-fidelity comps, incorporating visual identity, copy and interactions to create a prototype ready for delivery.